 Content continues below ad

 You know something like pasta costs only a few pennies and is usually topped with something that costs only a little more.
 But it’s safe to assume you won’t see $1.50 rigatoni on a menu any time soon.
-Bottom line, restaurants need to turn a profit.
+Bottom line: Restaurants need to turn a profit.
+Luckily, some restaurant workers revealed some sneaky ways you can save money while eating out.
 “At a fine-dining restaurant, the average cost of food is 38 to 42 percent of the menu price,” says Kevin Moll, CEO and president of National Food Service Advisors, in Wall Street Journal’s SmartMoney.
 You also might be charged for sharing, cutting, corking, and other services that require minimal manpower.
 Markups help pay for kitchen labor, wait staff, décor, music, advertising, or even real estate costs.

-We just dish it out.
-We don't count the calories
+We just dish it out—we don't count the calories

 Many of calorie counts on menus are inaccurate.
 And even worse, most inaccuracies lie within the “healthy” part of the menu.
-According to a study by the Journal of the American Medical Association, about one in five “low-calorie” menu options contain 100 more calories than menus state.
+According to a study by the Journal of the American Medical Association, about one in five “low-calorie” menu options contain 100 more calories than menus state; these surprisingly unhealthy foods are the worst offenders.
 Portion sizes and cooking procedures vary widely in the sit-down restaurant world, leading to a wide range of actual calorie content.
 In fact, more accurate calorie counts can be found in fast-food chains, where ingredients come to cooks already portioned.